9 Things To Do in Cairns This Summer

 5. Enjoy the warmer ocean swims on the reef

-Exploring the Great Barrier Reef is a must-do while in Tropical North Queensland and there’s nothing quite like snorkelling or diving the reef.
+Exploring the Great Barrier Reef is a must-do while in Tropical North Queensland and there’s nothing quite like snorkeling or diving the reef.
 In summer the winter trade winds drop, making for a smoother journey (ideal if you’re prone to sea sickness), and the Great Dividing Range usually draws the clouds to the coastline, meaning if it’s raining by the shore it’s likely sunny out on the reef!
 Time to go find Nemo and friends.

 6. Go wet season wildlife spotting